Private Internet Access Review 2026: A Solid, Affordable Service

 • Surfshark: 100 countries

-But again, 84 countries plus 50 U.S. states is actually a decent number and the trend seems to be for VPNs to continue providing more and more server locations.
-This is important because more server locations mean more ways to use VPNs.
+Having more server locations provides more ways to use your VPN.
 For example, it could mean additional opportunities for you to unblock streaming services in different regions.

 If you look at the PIA server list, you’ll see servers ordered by latency numbers.
 In general, latency is one way to measure your internet speed.
 So servers with lower latencies (depicted by a green color) are typically your fastest connection options based on your location.